January 8, 2024Review Recipe

 SUBSTITUTIONS AND ADDITIONS

-Pickles: Some people LOVE dill pickles on their sandwich or even on the side.
+PICKLES: Some people LOVE dill pickles on their sandwiches or even on the side.
 Give it a try!

 STEP ONE: Use a small mixing bowl to whisk together the mayonnaise, ketchup, salt, pepper, Worcestershire sauce, and lemon juice to make your own Russian dressing.